Diabetic Ketoacidosis Management

 2. What external factors affect a person’s ability to manage their diabetes successfully?

-3. What nursing education can you provide to possibly decrease the likelihood of diabetes distress?
+3. What nursing education can you provide to decrease the likelihood of diabetes distress possibly?

 4. What areas of discharge planning/discharge instructions and follow-up care positively impact a person’s ability to manage their chronic medical condition?

-Bulimia nervosa is a potentially life-threatening eating disorder characterized by episodic binge eating of large amounts of food, followed by forced vomiting and possibly laxative use to then “purge” the food.
-These alternating behaviors are the result of a person fearful of weight gain and willingness to lose weight in unhealthy ways.
+Bulimia nervosa is a potentially life-threatening eating disorder characterized by episodic binge eating of large amounts of food, followed by forced vomiting and possibly laxative use to “purge” the food.
+These alternating behaviors are the result of a person’s fear of weight gain and willingness to lose weight in unhealthy ways.
 (34) (35)

 Signs and symptoms may include the following (34) (35):